markeissler/fake-swapon/README.md

 	>sh ./fake-swapon.sh

 fake-swapon will attempt to detect if swap already exists.
 This is done by checking /proc/meminfo.
 If no swap is found, then fake-swapon will attempt to create a swap file.
-On [CoreOS](https://coreos.com/) this will be accomplished via the [loop device] (http://en.wikipedia.org/wiki/Loop_device); on [CoreOS](https://coreos.com/) the script will create a swap file without the old fashioned way.
+On [CoreOS](https://coreos.com/) this will be accomplished via the [loop device](http://en.wikipedia.org/wiki/Loop_device); on [CoreOS](https://coreos.com/) the script will create a swap file without the old fashioned way.

 ## Limitations
 Cleanup needs to be performed manually.
 And the script will have to be re-run between reboots (the system fstab will not be modified).